bcgov/platform-services-requestron/README.md

 There are several assumptions made by the bot about the way tickets must be set up in order to operate properly.

 1. The tickets must be tracked through Zenhub and the bot must have an appropriate auth token for accessing the correct board.
-2. There should be a tracking epic with the `ops-controller` label in the `devops-requests`.
+2. There should be a tracking epic with the `ops-controller` label in the `developer-experience` repo.
 If either of these things are not true, new devops-requests tickets will not be added to the epic.
 3. The bot differentiates between ticket types based on labels.
 Do not mess with the labels in `devops-requests` without first speaking with the Platform Services team.